eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L06-Lab/02-AZ-400T05-M04-Lab Tasks.md

 This course includes labs in which you can try out the techniques demonstrated in the course.

-Steps for the labs are available on **GitHub** at the below sites under the **Infrastructure as Code** sections
+Steps for the labs are available on **GitHub** at the following sites, under the sections **Infrastructure as Code**.

 - <p><a href="https://microsoft.github.io/PartsUnlimited" title="" target="_blank">https://microsoft.github.io/PartsUnlimited</a></p>
 - <p><a href="https://microsoft.github.io/PartsUnlimitedMRP" title="" target="_blank">https://microsoft.github.io/PartsUnlimitedMRP</a></p>

-You should click on the links below, for the individual lab tasks for this module, and follow the steps outlined there for each lab task.
+Use the links below to access individual lab tasks for this module, and follow the steps outlined in each lab task.

 **PartsUnlimitedMRP (PUMRP)**